Accessibility

 We know some parts of this website are not fully accessible:

-• you cannot modify the line height or spacing of all text on the site
+• you can modify the size, line height or spacing of most text on the site, but there are some exceptions

 • some videos included on the site may have auto-generated transcripts, which may include errors